Delaware Division of Alcohol and Tobacco Enforcement: History of the Division

 In 2003, the Department of Public Safety was renamed the Department of Safety and Homeland Security.

-In 2003, as a result of the tragic events that occurred on September 11, 2001, agents were also charged with performing homeland security duties.
+In 2003, as a result of the events that occurred on September 11, 2001, agents were also charged with performing homeland security duties.
 Specifically, agents of the Division are responsible to provide internal and external perimeter security at the state Emergency Operations Center (EOC) during declared state of emergency events to ensure that the EOC is able to function in a secure manner during these events.

 In 2004, the Division of Alcoholic Beverage Control and Tobacco Enforcement was renamed the Division of Alcohol and Tobacco Enforcement by legislation.
 This name change occurred in order to reflect the increased job duties of tobacco enforcement by the Division and also to avoid confusion with the Office of the Alcoholic Beverage Control Commissioner.
 Agents of the Division used to be known as “ABC Agents” but are now known as “ATE Agents”.

 In 2010 the Division of Alcohol and Tobacco Enforcement partnered with the newly formed Division of Gaming Enforcement.
 The DGE is composed of an agent from Division of Alcohol and Tobacco Enforcement and troopers from the Delaware State Police.
 The investigative specialization of the sworn members of Alcohol and Tobacco Enforcement and the Delaware State Police brought a wide array of investigative experience to maintain the integrity of the gaming industry.

 The Division and its agents have existed in some form since at least 1920.
 It has evolved considerably since its early days of tax collection and the investigation of bootleggers.
 Agents of the Division perform criminal and administrative investigations that encompass a variety of areas.
 Agents not only conduct investigations related to alcohol offenses, but also offenses that involve narcotics, tax evasion, tobacco enforcement, prostitution, organized criminal activity, illegal gambling, fraudulent identification and homeland security.
-The Division of Alcohol and Tobacco Enforcement has a long and proud history of protecting the health, safety, and welfare of people in Delaware.